rfrade/rfrade.github.io/README.md

 ## Rafael Frade

-### Wroking Paper
+### Working Paper
-Using ELQ for entity linking of material culture knowledge base
+Using Blink/ELQ for entity linking of a material culture knowledge base

 ### Education
 * **Central European University** 2019/2022